derthadams/film-noir-chatbot/README.md

 # Film Noir Chatbot
-A generative chatbot that speaks like a character from a classic 1940's Film Noir.
+An NLP-based generative chatbot that speaks like a character from a classic 1940's Film Noir.

 ## Creating the chatbot
-To create the chatbot I fine-tuned Microsoft's DialoGPT-2 NLP model with a corpus of Film Noir screenplays.
-I prepared the training data by stripping everything but the dialogue from the screenplays and creating a CSV file with one line of dialogue per row.
-Then I generated training examples using a sliding window that was eight lines long.
-During training the model looked at each eight-line window and learned how to predict the last line of dialogue in the window based on the previous seven lines.
+To create the chatbot I used a corpus of Film Noir screenplays to fine-tune Hugging Face's version of Microsoft's DialoGPT-2 NLP model.

-When chatting with the bot you can tell that the fine-tuned model has picked up a lot of the Film Noir style and content.
+Even though the training corpus was fairly small (10,000 lines of dialogue) the fine-tuned model has picked up quite a lot of Film Noir style and content.
 Conversations tend to veer towards themes of crime and betrayal, and the vocabulary contains quite a bit of 1940's slang.
 The chatbot has no concept of character, so it will sometimes abruptly shift personas between detective and femme fatale, or address the user with different names.

-The current model does tend to suffer from overfitting – the chatbot will sometimes regurgitate a memorized line of dialogue straight from a screenplay instead of coming up with a novel response.
+The current model does tend to suffer from overfitting – the chatbot will sometimes retrieve a memorized line of dialogue straight from a screenplay instead of coming up with a novel response.
 I plan to redo the fine-tuning using more data and a less-complex base model in order to address this problem.